kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 ## Sticker applications

 What do sticker applications offer you above and beyond sticker packs?
-[TODO finish this part]The chance to customise the UI,
+You can add custom UI and control the stickers available at runtime, instead of relying on a static set of images.

 You're going to make a mouth-watering sticker app called **Stickerlicious**, so you can send yummy treats to your friends via iMessage.
 You'll learn how to create stickers dynamically in code instead of having a static set of images, and how to filter and divide these stickers to help your users get to the stickers they want quickly.